BEST STARTS FOR KIDS

 N.B.
 Children will initially have to move items as they count them.

-Later they will be able just to touch them.
-Finally they will be able to count with their eyes.
+Finally they'll be able to count with their eyes.

-Some will be able to recognise collections of dots such as on dice faces.
+Some will be able to recognise collections of dots such as on dice.

 2. Progress rote counting to six, then eight then ten.